 White Chuck Mountain is an impressive and isolated summit located southeast of the town of Darrington.
 It was first climbed by three men in a USGS survey party on July 28, 1897.
 Thomas G. Gerdine, Sam Strom, and Albert H. Sylvester placed a marker on the summit and used it for triangulation.
 With nearly 3800’ of prominence, White Chuck is the 25th most prominent peak in Washington State.
 Highly visible from the surrounding areas, it towers above the nearby ridges and valleys.
 White Chuck shares it's name with several other geological features including the White Chuck Glacier on nearby Glacier Peak and the White Chuck River at the flanks of the mountain.
 This name has some origins in the Chinook language and means something along the lines of "reaching high".

-Once on the summit it’s great prominence makes it an excellent viewpoint of everything from Mount Baker to Whitehorse, Three Fingers, Sloan, Glacier Peak and the bulk of the Cascade Range further east.
+Once on the summit, the high prominence makes it an excellent viewpoint of everything from Mount Baker to Whitehorse, Three Fingers, Sloan, Glacier Peak and the bulk of the Cascade Range further east.
 In August 2013 the summit register was full.
 It has been taken to the archives.
 If you are planning to climb White Chuck, please bring a new notepad and pencil that will fit inside the brass tube.

 NOTE:This mountain should not be attempted after recent rain.
 The down-sloping exposed slabs partially covered with moss are extremely dangerous when wet.